|Nutrition Facts (per serving)|

 - 2 cloves garlic (minced)

 - 8 ounces spaghetti (uncooked)

 - 3 tablespoons tomato paste

-- 1 teaspoon dried leaf basil (or 1 tablespoons fresh chopped basil)
+- 1 teaspoon dried basil (or 1 tablespoon fresh chopped basil)

 - 1/2 teaspoon granulated sugar

 - Optional: 1 dash crushed red pepper flakes

 - Optional: 2 tablespoons fresh flat-leaf parsley (chopped)